Finding Nemo (franchise)

 Finding Nemo is a CGI animated film series and Disney media franchise that began with the 2003 film of the same name, produced by Pixar and released by Walt Disney Pictures.
-The original film was followed by a sequel, Finding Dory, released in 2016.
+The original film was followed by a standalone sequel, Finding Dory, released in 2016.
 Both films were directed by Andrew Stanton.
 The film series received widespread critical acclaim from critics and audiences with two films released to-date, the series has grossed $1.9 billion worldwide.

 Film series

 Finding Nemo (2003)

 Finding Nemo is the fifth Pixar film.
-The film tells the story of a clownfish named Nemo (voiced by Alexander Gould) who gets abducted from his home in the Great Barrier Reef and winds up in a dentist’s office aquarium.
-His over-protective father Marlin (voiced by Albert Brooks) who, along with an amnesiac regal tang named Dory (voiced by Ellen DeGeneres), searches for him all the way to Sydney Harbour.
+The film tells the story of a clownfish named Nemo (voiced by Alexander Gould), who gets abducted from his home in the Great Barrier Reef and winds up in a dentist’s office aquarium.
+His overprotective father Marlin (voiced by Albert Brooks), along with an amnesiac regal tang named Dory (voiced by Ellen DeGeneres), searches for him all the way to Sydney Harbour.
 Along the way, Marlin learns to take risks and let little Nemo take care of himself.

 Finding Dory (2016)

 Finding Dory is the seventeenth Pixar film.
-The film focuses on the amnesiac character Dory, (voiced by Ellen DeGeneres) who travels to California to find her long-lost parents, Jenny and Charlie, as well as exploring the idea of her being reunited with her family.
+The film focuses on the amnesiac character Dory (voiced by Ellen DeGeneres), who travels to California to find her long-lost parents, Jenny and Charlie, as well as exploring the idea of her being reunited with her family.
 It takes place one year after Finding Nemo and is set off the coast of Morro Bay, California.